MicrosoftDocs/quantum-docs/articles/concepts-overview.md

 An early example of programming interference to solve a problem thought to be hard on our conventional computers was done by [Peter Shor](https://en.wikipedia.org/wiki/Peter_Shor) in 1994 for a problem known as factoring.
 Solving factoring brings with it the ability to break many of our public key cryptosystems underlying the security of e-commerce today, including RSA and Elliptic Curve Cryptography.
 Since that time, fast and efficient quantum computer algorithms have been developed for many of our hard classical tasks: simulating physical systems in chemistry, physics, and materials science, searching an unordered database, solving systems of linear equations, and machine learning.

 A quantum computer isn't a supercomputer that can do everything faster or that can solve any problem.
-The problems a quantum computer can solve more efficiently than a classical computer are called BQP (bounded-error quantum polynomial), meaning that they are solvable by a quantum computer in polynomial time.
-Examples of BQP problems is the factoring problem or the search problem.
+The problems that a quantum computer can solve more efficiently than a classical computer are called BQP (bounded-error quantum polynomials), meaning that they are solvable by a quantum computer in polynomial time.
+Examples of BQP problems include the factoring problem and the search problem.

 ## Use Azure Quantum and the Quantum Development Kit to do quantum computing